Just as the seeds of autumn germinate and bloom in the rich Easter soil, so do our efforts bear fruit for the children we love.

 As the Christian world approaches the most holy of days, I remember two young autistic boys and their unraveling, perhaps retelling, of the Easter Story.

-Jacob: Dials 911, pretending his hand is a phone.
-“Is the hospital?
+Jacob: (Pretends to dial 911, using his hand as a phone) “Is the hospital?
 Will’s on fire.”

 As children’s play goes:

 Jacob: “You’ll feel better in the morning”

 Jacob: Picks up the phone and calls G_D.
 He pauses at the end of each sentence listening carefully to the person on the other end.

 “Come get Will, he’s dead.”

 “OK, I know what to do.”

 Will: Looks up at Jacob and asks, “What are you doing here?”

 Jacob: “I’m Jesus.”
 He poses with his arms outstretched and in a low serious voice says, “Go to New York and see the others.”